xarmar/conference-track-management/ThoughtProcess.md

 Ok, at this time I've written all the logic necessary to Build the track list.
 I will now confirm this by writing a unit test for the buildTrackList() and checking if it works as expected.
 - I will use the titles and minutes values provided in the PDF document and check if the output is the same.

-Ok so I was writing the Talks that will be used in buildTrackList() and realized that, the word 'lightning' still needs to be handled.
+Ok, so I was writing the Talks that will be used in buildTrackList() and realized that, the word 'lightning' still needs to be handled.
 The easiest way in my mind will be to do the following:

         // Define new custom Type
         Type Lightning = 'lightning';